LinuxCommandLibrary

 PARAMETERS

-Target IP address or hostname
+Target IP address.

-NTLM hash for pass-the-hash
+NTLM hash for pass-the-hash.

 -S, --ssl